vapoursynth/vapoursynth/doc/pythonreference.rst

       The number of channels the format has.

+   .. py:attribute:: channels

+      The *channel_layout* as a ChannelLayout, the same as *AudioNode.channels*.

    .. py:attribute:: readonly

       If *readonly* is True, the frame data and properties cannot be modified.